SUPPLEMENTAL MATERIALS FOR THE OUTSIDERS

 2. Was Darry a good male role model?
 Why or why not?
 Suggested Response: Some might say he was a good model because he did everything he could for his brothers, and had basically become a parent.
 He provided for Ponyboy and Sodapop and made sure that the family stayed together.
 It can also be said that Darry wasn't a good role model because he participated in the rumble and accepted fighting as a means to resolve disputes.

 COMING OF AGE

 3. Did Ponyboy change over the course of the movie?
 How?
-Suggested Response: Yes.
-He learned a lot about life and became more confident in himself and in his decisions.
-By the end of the movie, he had lost four important people in his life (his parents, Johnny and Dally) and this no doubt spurred some "growing up".
+Suggested Response: Over the course of the film Ponyboy learned a lot about life and became more confident in himself and in his decisions.
+By the end of the movie, he had lost four important people in his life (his parents, Johnny and Dally), and this no doubt spurred some "growing up."
 He was always an intellectual boy, citing Gone With the Wind and Nothing Gold Can Stay.
 This quality was still evident as he completed his essay for school.
 He had evolved into a more peaceful, mature person by the end of the film.

 5. What does this movie tell us about courage?
 Suggested Response: The movie tells us that true courage comes from caring.
 A good example is how the boys got hurt in the fire.
 First, Ponyboy ran toward the burning building to help the children.
 Then, Johnny came to help him.
 Together they went into the fire.
 Finally, Dally got out of the car and went to help his buddies.
 Ponyboy cared about the children.
 Johnny cared about Ponyboy and the children.
 Dally cared about Ponyboy and Johnny.